-Facebook travel ads offer unique solutions that help connect hotels with the travelers they want to reach.
-These solutions enable hotels to set up and present offers, serve up ads with real-time availability and pricing to people based on where and when they want to go.
+Facebook travel ads offer unique solutions that help connect hotels with the travellers they want to reach.
+Facebook Advertising enable hotels to set up and present offers, serve up ads with real-time availability and pricing to people based on where and when they want to go.

 Run Paid Ads on Instagram and Other Prominent Social Media Platforms

 Just like Facebook’s ad options such as boosted posts, newsfeed posts, video campaigns, and carousel posts, Instagram offers photo ads, video ads, carousel and stories ads.
 Visual content such as video has become the most consumable content.
 And the content on Instagram is visual. so its fertile ground for boutique hotels looking to advertise.

 Digital marketing strategy for social platforms would not just include Facebook and Instagram.
 Other prominent channels such as YouTube, Twitter, LinkedIn, and Pinterest have their own paid campaign plans.
 Designing paid social media campaigns that weave together the various social platforms, as mentioned above, and their many advertising options is a must for hotels.